Skip to main content

 pub fn edit_title(self, title: String) -> DomainResult<Self>

-Why this instead of &mut self
+Why immutable self instead of &mut self?

 #